ribice/glice/README.md

 - Prints only to stdout

-- Gets dependencies and licenses from  go.mod
+- Gets dependencies from  go.mod

-- Shows only direct dependencies
+- Fetches licenses for dependencies hosted on GitHub

 - Is limited to 60 API calls on GitHub (up to 60 dependencies from github.com).
 API key can be provided by setting `GITHUB_API_KEY` environment variable.

 All flags are optional.
 Glice supports the following flags: